eddyerburgh/notes/docs/distributed-systems/distributed-systems-architectures.md

 3. Caching
 4. SSL encryption/decryption

 An **API gateway** is a special type of reverse proxy that takes API calls from a client and routes them to the correct backend service.
+API gateways often invoke multiple backend services and then aggregate the result.

 ## References